tsuriga/csgo-gsi-qsguide/README.md

 4. Run the endpoint server and leave it running in the background.
 You can do this by opening up a shell (e.g. Command Prompt) and running this in the directory you copied the files to: `node quickstartguide.js`

 5. Start up CS:GO and play offline against bots.
 For easy testing set `mp_maxrounds 2` in console once you load into a map.
 You can play online against other players just as well, it's just faster to see how the program works if you do it against bots.
-Note that the sample program I made doesn't work correctly on hostage or arms race maps (I assume).
+Note that the quick start sample server most likely does not work correctly on hostage or arms race maps.

 ## Payloads